BrickLink: History

 BrickLink was founded by Dan Jezek, who had made it after other online sellers were impressed by the website he made for his own Lego store.
-Originally named BrickBay, the site started operation on June 19, 2000.
+Originally named BrickBay, the site started operation on 19 June 2000.
 After online retailer eBay challenged the use of "Bay" in the name, it was renamed BrickLink in 2002.

 In 2010, Jezek died suddenly, and his mother Eliska Jezkova succeeded him as CEO.
 In 2013, the site was acquired by Nexon founder and CEO Kim Jung-ju, who transferred its assets into BrickLink Limited, a Hong Kong-based company.
 Kim, a Lego fan himself, created some of the most important features of the current BrickLink website, including the BrickLink AFOL Designer Program (now the BrickLink Designer Program) which sold top-rated fan designs as packaged, unofficial sets, and the BrickLink Studio digital design software.

-On November 26, 2019, The Lego Group acquired BrickLink Ltd. for an undisclosed amount.
+On 26 November 2019, The Lego Group acquired BrickLink Ltd. for an undisclosed amount.

 Other projects

 Studio

 BrickLink Studio (initially Stud.io) is a freeware computer program for creating virtual 3D models with Lego bricks.
-It was released on BrickLink as an open beta on December 13, 2016.
-The next major update to the program, version 2.0, was released in open beta on July 18, 2018.
-Multiple features were added to the program, including a photorealistic rendering option, BrickLink integration for ordering parts to recreate the model physically and an instruction manual generator.
+It was released on BrickLink as an open beta on 13 December 2016.
+The next major update to the program, version 2.0, was released in open beta on 18 July 2018.
+Multiple features were added to the program, including a photo-realistic rendering option, BrickLink integration for ordering parts to recreate the model physically and an instruction manual generator.

 In January 2022, The Lego Group announced that BrickLink Studio would replace the Lego Digital Designer (LDD) software as the official virtual Lego building software going forward.

-PartDesigner

-PartDesigner is a freeware computer program for creating virtual 3D models of the Lego bricks and custom bricks as parts to be used in the Studio software.
+PartDesigner is a companion program for creating virtual 3D models of the Lego bricks and custom bricks as parts to be used in the Studio software.
 It is supporting various file formats, including LDraw File Format, STL and other.